 \section{Bornological groups}

-\begin{defn} A group $(G, \cdot)$ is said to be a \emph{bornological group} if the set $G$ is equipped with a bornology such that the maps $(g,h) \mapsto g \cdot h$ (giving to $G \times G$ the product bornology) and $g \mapsto g^{-1}$ are bounded.
+\begin{defn} A group $(G, \cdot)$ is said to be a \emph{bornological group} if the set $G$ is equipped with a bornology such that the map $(g,h) \mapsto g \cdot h$ (considering on $G \times G$ the product bornology) and the map $g \mapsto g^{-1}$ are bounded.
 If $(G, \cB)$ is a bornological group, we also say that $\cB$ is a \emph{group bornology}.
 A morphism of bornological groups is a group homomorphism which is also a bounded map. \end{defn}

 \begin{exa}

 \begin{enumerate} \item On $\Q$ each valuation, archimedean $|\cdot|_{\infty}$ or non-archimedean $|\cdot|_p$, give rise to a bornology on the additive group $(\Q, +)$.
 A basis for the bornology is the set of closed disks